Life Insurance For Mums 2026 Prices

 When a Will registered in England is in place, you have a couple of options.
 You can either change your entire Will or add what’s called a Codicil.

-This can be used to make minor changes to your existing Will, such as amending beneficiaries, although it can also be used to change the executor of your Will.
-That said, significant changes are often best done by writing a new Will.
+This can be used to make minor changes to your existing Will, such as amending policy beneficiaries, although it can also be used to change the executor of your Will.
+Significant changes are often best done by writing a new Will.

 why mums need life insurance infographic